Deciding about an IUD

 Both types of IUDs prevent sperm from fertilizing an egg.

-Progestin-releasing IUDs also works by:
+Progestin-releasing IUDs also work by:

 - Making the mucus around the cervix thicker, which makes it harder for sperm get inside the uterus and fertilize an egg

-- Thinning the lining of the uterus, which makes it more difficult for a fertilized egg to attach
+- Thinning the lining of the uterus, which makes it more difficult for a fertilized egg to attach to the uterus

 Pros and cons